armory/documentation/_spinnaker/configure_kayenta.md

 ### Configuring New Relic

+> *NOTE:*  Armory Spinnaker 2.1.0 has deprecated our New Relic support, in
+> preparation for the inclusion of OSS Spinnaker's version.
+This documentation
+> will be updated to reflect the OSS configuration when it is available in
+> Armory Spinnaker.

 If you are configuring New Relic for your metrics store, you won't be able to use Halyard directly to enable it (yet).
 Instead, add the following (fill in your own `apiKey` and `accountId` data from your New Relic Insights API data;